ReavesX/cpp/Variables.md

 a char is a single character.
 you can initialize one by using the ``char`` keyword.
 For Example, ``char char1 = 'h';`` You typically enclose them with a single quote, `'{character}`.
 They work the same as characters for exmaple in a word doc, each punctuation, letter, space, etc is one.

+# Constants

+Constants are a special type of variable, once iniitalized they are unable to be changed. for example if you were to declare a constant using `const int` where the value of whatever variable you set was 100, it would be immutable

+for example if you have a max value, you might do the following ``const int maxValue = 100;``

+trying to change the constant value will be met with an error.